Rate my experience

 The reasons why the cost of your insurance cover may increase include:

-• Aged-based increases - If you’re paying a stepped premium, the cost of your cover usually rises each year as you age because the risk of serious illness increases as you get older, and therefore so does the likelihood of you needing to make a claim.
+• Aged-based increases - If you’re paying a variable age-stepped premium (formerly stepped premium)*, the cost of your cover usually rises each year as you age because the risk of serious illness increases as you get older, and therefore so does the likelihood of you needing to make a claim.

 • Inflation (also known as indexation, cost of living, CPI) - Your sum insured may increase each year to keep up with inflation.
 As your sum insured increases, so does your premium.
 These increases are referred to as an inflation adjustment, and you can choose whether to opt out of them.
 Learn more about inflation adjustment and how to opt out.